React

 For now, you'll use buildTestToken

 to generate a dummy local token with acess to all documents.
-If you like, this method accepts arguments such as a fixed UID and the user's name/email.
+This works because of the localDevKey

-3. Add Compoonents
+3. Add Components

 To use Gumnut, you'll have to add a collaborative component, such as <GumnutText>